 Notice the first red zone located between 0 and 85 km/h that shows the recommended flight profile during take-off and landing.
-Thus, it is recommended to have a speed close to 85 km/h when flying between 0 and 150 m of altitude.
+Thus, it is recommended to have a speed close to 85 km/h when flying lower than 500 ft ASFC.